 In Brazil and across parts of the Americas, Oropouche virus, an emerging vector-borne illness, has spread rapidly, with new geographies reporting cases.7 The U.S. CDC issued Level 2 travel notices for affected countries, while countries like Canada recorded their first imported cases from travelers, highlighting how quickly regional outbreaks become global operational concerns.8, 9

-Meanwhile, Rwanda's Marburg virus outbreak from September to December 2024 prompted the CDC to initially issue a Level 3 notice to reconsider nonessential travel.10, 11 Responsibility for disease surveillance, outbreak response, and public health messaging does not rest solely with government agencies Companies must consider their operational responses for, navigating travel restrictions, contact tracing requirements, and business continuity planning in real-time.
+Meanwhile, Rwanda's Marburg virus outbreak from September to December 2024 prompted the CDC to initially issue a Level 3 notice to reconsider nonessential travel.10, 11 Responsibility for disease surveillance, outbreak response, and public health messaging does not rest solely with government agencies.
+Companies must consider their operational responses for, navigating travel restrictions, contact tracing requirements, and business continuity planning in real-time.

 Companies must make real-time decisions about personnel safety, travel restrictions, medical evacuation protocols, and business continuity.
-This shift means operations teams must effectively function as frontline risk assessors, making complex judgements that directly impact employee welfare and business operations.
+This shift means operations teams must effectively function as frontline risk assessors, making complex judgments that directly impact employee welfare and business operations.

 These are not isolated events.
 They reflect a growing pattern where medical volatility is now a lead disruptor, not a downstream effect.